 Salmon Fly Fishing

-A massive range of quality flies including Snaelda, Sunray Shadows, Tube Flies and hook based flies on single, double or treble hooks all backed by The Essential Flies quality guarantee.
+A massive range of quality salmon fishing flies including Snaelda, Sunray Shadows, Tube Flies and hook based flies on single, double or treble hooks all backed by The Essential Flies quality guarantee.

 Salmon Fly Fishing Gear